 This article proposes reconsideration of laws prohibiting paid surrogacy in Australia in light of increasing transnational commercial surrogacy.
 The social science evidence base concerning domestic surrogacy in developed economies demonstrates that payment alone cannot be used to differentiate `good surrogacy arrangements from `bad ones.
 Compensated domestic surrogacy and the introduction of professional intermediaries and mechanisms such as advertising are proposed as a feasible harm minimisation approach.
 I contend that Australia can learn from commercial surrogacy practices elsewhere, without replicating them.

-Arbel, E, Dauvergne, C & Millbank, J 2014, 'Gender in refugee law: From the margins to the centre', Gender in Refugee Law: From the Margins to the Centre, pp. 1-296.View/Download from: UTS OPUS or Publisher's site
+Arbel, E, Dauvergne, C & Millbank, J 2014, 'Gender in refugee law: From the margins to the centre', Gender in Refugee Law: From the Margins to the Centre, pp. 1-295.View/Download from: Publisher's site

-Millbank, J 2014, 'Identity Disclosure and Information Sharing in Donor Conception Regimes: The Unfulfilled Potential of Voluntary Registers', International Journal of Law, Policy and the Family, vol. 28, no. 3, pp. 223-256.View/Download from: UTS OPUS
+Millbank, J 2014, 'Identity Disclosure and Information Sharing in Donor Conception Regimes: The Unfulfilled Potential of Voluntary Registers', International Journal of Law, Policy and the Family, vol. 28, no. 3, pp. 223-256.View/Download from: Publisher's site

 This article explores the scope and effectiveness of formal donor identity registers currently in operation in assisted conception regimes in Australia and the UK.
 In particular, it examines the function of voluntary registers which are intended to fill the gaps left by `central identity registers which mandate timed release of donor identity on request of donor conceived adults.
 There are three `gaps left by central registers identified here: conceptions which took place prior to the operation of the relevant registers; parents and offspring who desire access to identifying information or a means of making contact prior to the age set for information release under current registers; and parents and offspring who desire information not available under current registers, specifically, identifying information or a means of making contact with other offspring from the same donor.
 The article reflects on interviews with a set of 21 parents who had undertaken donor conception in Australia through licensed IVF treatment concerning their understandings of disclosure regimes and wishes for, and experience of, seeking information and contact.

-Millbank, J 2014, 'Numerical Limits in Donor Conception Regimes: Genetic Links and Extended Family in the Era of Identity Disclosure.', The Medical Law review, vol. 22, no. 3, pp. 325-356.View/Download from: UTS OPUS or Publisher's site
+Millbank, J 2014, 'Numerical Limits in Donor Conception Regimes: Genetic Links and Extended Family in the Era of Identity Disclosure.', The Medical Law review, vol. 22, no. 3, pp. 325-356.View/Download from: Publisher's site

 This article critically examines the setting of limits on the number of children or family groups that may be formed with a single donor in assisted conception regimes.
 Originally, under conditions of anonymity, numerical limits were said to contain the risk of inadvertent consanguinity between offspring who would not know, and could not know, that they were genetic half siblings, and also between donor and offspring.
 The increasing embrace of identity disclosure regimes has led to calls for stricter numerical limits based on the purported harm of being exposed to `too many genetic relatives in the future.
 This article asks: how many is too many?
 And how do we know?
 The UK and Australian positions are examined, and placed alongside a discussion of qualitative research involving interviews with 20 parents of donor conceived children.